Tweet

 The back 9 was a ball striking exhibition, again without make any birdies, key misses on 13 and 14, mixed in with solid up and downs on 11.
 Finally he lipped out on 16 before nailing putts on 17 and 18 for a raw outbreak of emotion - the likes of which we have seen from Rahmbo at Torrey Pines before when winning here in 2017 - then his 1st PGA tour win.

-Torrey Pines makes complete sense, he won there before, he got engaged there and of course its San Diego, which is Spanish in heritage.
+Rahmbo winning at Torrey Pines makes complete sense, he won there before, he got engaged there and of course its San Diego, which is Spanish in heritage.
 On top of this, it was his 1st Father’s Day and his first event after being robbed at the Memorial.

 majorpunter picked it early in the build-up, the world no 3 has been knocking on the door for a while without competing down the stretch.
 That's 3 top 10s in the majors this year.
 Additionally it kept the stats going by being within 2 of the 36 hole lead and inside the top 6 headed into the weekend.